grisp/grisp_tools/README.md

 grisp_tools
 =====

-GRiSP tools for building and deployment
+GRiSP tools for building and deployment.

+This is a shared library that is used by all package managers in the Erlang ecosystem to create [GRiSP](https://grisp.org/) projects.
+Currently we have plugins for [Rebar3](https://github.com/grisp/rebar3_grisp) and [Mix](https://github.com/grisp/mix_grisp).

 Build
 -----